 Moving water carries power even if it isn't coming out of a geyser.
 We get reliable power from hydroelectric dams on rivers, and we can extract more energy from waves and currents.
 There isn't enough of either one to give us all of our energy, but in some places, they are greatly valuable, and we can develop new ways to make them more valuable—if you're building a breakwater to protect a city from the rising sea, why not install generators to convert the punishing power of storm waves into valuable electricity for the city?

 The heat driving geothermal energy is mostly from radioactive decay in rocks.
 We have figured out how to generate more radioactive decay, where and when we want, in nuclear fission reactors, which are supplying much of our electricity in many countries.
 Nuclear energy could generate more electricity, too, although it also generates much debate among those who enjoy its reliable electricity, and those worried about contamination now or far into the future, and about the possible use of nuclear programs to generate material for bombs.

-Let's go look at these interesting power providers.
+Let's go look at these interesting power providers — hydro, geothermal, and nuclear.
 We'll save some of the economic and ethical issues for later.